nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Adds the `MODULE_CODE` specified to the active semester.
 The `MODULE_CODE` must not exist in the active semester in the first place.

 Examples:
-* `addmod m/CS2103 n/Software Engineering` adds a module named `Software Engineering` with code `CS2103` to the active semester.
+* `addmod m/CS2040S n/Data Structures and Algorithms` adds a module named `Data Structures and Algorithms` with code `CS2040S` to the active semester.
 * `addmod m/CS2102 n/Database Systems` adds a module named `Database Systems` with code `CS2102` to the active semester.

 ### Deleting a module: `delmod`